nisseblink/blink_record/README.md

 * Listening for newly closed files in tf directory
 * If demo file, parse header.
 * Rename the files and move them.
+* Checks for screenshots taken during the demo recording and adds bookmarks/status/scoreboard to the demo.
 * That is it.

 Source code